A Multi-Task Embedder For Retrieval Augmented LLMs: Conclusion

-\section{conclusion}
+For ``\textit{w.o.
+Diversified Instruction}'', we remove the task-specific instructions in fine-tuning and evaluation.
+Without this technique, it becomes harder for the embedding model to distinguish different retrieval tasks.
+This intuition is consistent with the observed result, as LLM-Embedder's performance decreases across all tasks.

+\section{Conclusion}

-In this study, we introduce LLM-Embedder, a novel model designed to enhance the retrieval augmentation of LLMs in a variety of scenarios.
-Our model integrates four key retrieval capabilities: knowledge, memory, example, and tool, which boost LLMs' performance in dealing with knowledge-intensive tasks, long-context modeling, in-context learning, and tool learning.
-To optimize LLM-Embedder's performance in such diverse scenarios, we've refined our training workflow from multiple aspects, including reward from LLM, homogeneous negative sampling, instruction based fine-tuning, and stabilized distillation.
-Our experiments show LLM-Embedder's empirical advantages over both general and task-specific embedding models, which highlights its effectiveness as a foundational building-block to support the retrieval augmentation of LLMs.
+In this work, we present LLM-Embedder, a unified embedding model to support the LLM's diverse retrieval augmentation needs, including knowledge retrieval, memory retrieval, example retrieval, and tool retrieval.
+We propose three key techniques to facilitate the training of LLM-Embedder, spanning from reward formulation, distillation objective, and multi-task learning recipe.
+Our experiments show LLM-Embedder's empirical advantages over both general and task-specific embedding models across all evaluation scenarios.
+This highlights its effectiveness as a foundational building block to support the retrieval augmentation of the LLM.